cran/admiral/README.md

 We will provide:

-* A toolbox of re-usable functions and utilities to create ADaM datasets using R scripts in a modular manner (an "opinionated" design strategy)
+* A toolbox of re-usable functions and utilities to create ADaM datasets using R scripts in a modular manner (an "opinionated" design strategy).
 * Pharmaceutical communities and companies are encouraged to contribute to `{admiral}` following the provided programming strategy and modular approach
-* Functions that are comprehensively documented and tested, including example calls---these are all listed in the [Reference section](https://pharmaverse.github.io/admiral/cran-release/reference/index.html)
+* Functions that are comprehensively documented and tested, including example calls---these are all listed in the [Reference section](https://pharmaverse.github.io/admiral/reference/index.html).
-* Vignettes on how to create ADSL, BDS and OCCDS datasets, including example scripts
+* Vignettes on how to create ADSL, BDS and OCCDS datasets, including example scripts.
-* Vignettes for ADaM dataset specific functionality (i.e. dictionary coding, date imputation, SMQs ...)
+* Vignettes for ADaM dataset specific functionality (i.e. dictionary coding, date imputation, SMQs ...).

-## Types of Packages
+## The {admiral} Family of Packages

-There will be 3 foreseeable types of `{admiral}` packages:
+There are three types of packages in the `{admiral}` family:

-* Core package---one package containing all core functions required to create ADaMs, usable by any company (i.e. general derivations, utility functions and checks for ADSL, OCCDS and BDS)
+* Core package---one package containing all core functions required to create ADaMs, usable by any company (i.e. general derivations, utility functions and checks for ADSL, OCCDS and BDS).
-* TA (Therapeutic Area) package extensions---one package per TA with functions that are specific to algorithms and requirements for that particular TA (e.g. [`{admiralonco}`](https://pharmaverse.github.io/admiralonco/))
+* TA (Therapeutic Area) package extensions---one package per TA with functions that are specific to algorithms and requirements for that particular TA (e.g. [`{admiralonco}`](https://pharmaverse.github.io/admiralonco/)).
-* Company package extensions---specific needs and plug-ins for the company, such as access to metadata (e.g. `{admiralroche}` or `{admiralgsk}`)
+* Company package extensions---specific needs and plug-ins for the company, such as access to metadata (e.g. `{admiralroche}` or `{admiralgsk}`).

+## Related Packages

+Related data packages include:

+* [{pharmaversesdtm}](https://pharmaverse.github.io/pharmaversesdtm/main/)---this contains test SDTM data sourced from the [CDISC pilot project](https://github.com/cdisc-org/sdtm-adam-pilot-project) or constructed ad-hoc by the `{admiral}` team.
+This is a prerequisite package for `{admiral}`.
+* [{pharmaverseadam}](https://pharmaverse.github.io/pharmaverseadam/main/)---this contains test ADaM data automatically generated by running the ADaM `{admiral}` and TA package extensions templates on the [{pharmaversesdtm}](https://pharmaverse.github.io/pharmaversesdtm/main/) data.

+Both these packages are developed by the `{admiral}` team, but can used across the pharmaverse as common, open-source test SDTM or ADaM data.

+The following packages are also useful when working with ADaM datasets:

+* [{metacore}](https://atorus-research.github.io/metacore/) and [{metatools}](https://pharmaverse.github.io/metatools/)---these enable users to manipulate and work with dataset metadata.
+* [{xportr}](https://atorus-research.github.io/xportr/)---this provides functionality to get xpt files ready for transport.

 ## Admiral Manifesto

 For `{admiral}` and all extension packages, we prioritize providing our users with a __simple to adopt__ toolkit that enables them to produce __readable__ and __easily constructible__ ADaM programs.
 The following explains our philosophy, which we try to adhere to across the `{admiral}` family of packages.
-There isn’t always a clear single, straightforward rule, but there are guiding principles we adhere to for `{admiral}`.
+There isn't always a clear single, straightforward rule, but there are guiding principles we adhere to for `{admiral}`.
 This manifesto helps show the considerations of our developers when making decisions.

 We have four design principles to achieve the main goal: